Thiago-Gonzalez/thiago-gonzalez/README.md

   <h2>🗃Projects not hosted on github: </h2>
   <ul>
     <li><a href="https://damp-lowlands-58702.herokuapp.com">Newsletter: </a> A project made using HTML, CSS, Bootstrap, JS, NodeJS, ExpressJS and Mailchimp API.
 Hosted on Heroku server.</li>
+    <li><a href="https://secret-woodland-81850.herokuapp.com/">To Do List: </a> A project made using HTML, CSS, JS, NodeJS, ExpressJS, EJS and MongoDB(mongoose).
+Hosted on Heroku server.</li>
   </ul>
   </div>